otakup0pe/avakas/README.md

 This script provides a simple interface around viewing and manipulating project version metadata.
 It may be used to either bump, set, or view the version information for the project in a given directory.
 It is written with [semantic versioning](http://semver.org/) in mind.

-It currently does it's best to determine whether the given directory contains a NodeJS or Ansible package before just settling on a keeping the version in a file named `version`.
+It currently does it's best to determine whether the given directory contains a NodeJS, Erlang, or Ansible package before just settling on a keeping the version in a file named `version`.
 If a NodeJS project is discovered then the `package.json` will be edited.
-If an Ansible project is discovered then no files will be modified.
+If an Ansible project is discovered then no files will be modified but the tags will still be handled.
+The Erlang detection is limited to OTP apps, and `avakas` will attempt to edit a rebar style `foo.app.src`.

 The avakas tool makes a few assumptions